scpinella/SI507-HW6/README.md

 	line-height: 1.5;
 }
 ```
 You can change the background color by changing ```#b3b3b3``` and the border color by changing ```#FFFFFF```.
+I changed the border color to `#00ccff`.

 * **Edit the code so that, if you highlight `McGill University` and copy it, you see the text `O Canada` near the bottom of the page.
 Briefly explain why you made the edits that you did -- how did you know/figure out what to do?**

-The page already has the feature that if you copy "University of Michigan", the text "Go, Blue" appears at the bottom of the page.
+The page already has the feature that if you copy "University of Michigan", the text "Go Blue" appears at the bottom of the page.
 There is a comment in the file explaining how this is done.
-I wrote a function called copyFunction2 which is defined the same way as copyFunction except with "O, Canada" in place of "Go, Blue!".
+I wrote a function called copyFunction2 which is defined the same way as copyFunction except with "O, Canada" in place of "Go Blue!".
 Then where McGill University appears on the page, I linked it to copyFunction2: ```<li oncopy = "copyFunction2()">McGill University</li>```.

 * **In the original code, when you click the button that says `Wow`, you see a text box!
 Wow.
 Explain briefly in your own words why the following code causes that to happen:**